Find our data tables here and download the press release here.

 Methodology:

-Results are based on an online survey conducted from March 1 to March 3, 2021, among 800 adults in British Columbia.
+Results are based on an online study conducted on September 5 and September 6, 2021, among 700 adults who work in British Columbia.
 The data has been statistically weighted according to Canadian census figures for age, gender and region in British Columbia.
-The margin of error—which measures sample variability—is +/- 3.5 percentage points, nineteen times out of twenty.
+The margin of error—which measures sample variability—is +/- 3.7 percentage points, nineteen times out of twenty.

 Find our data tables here and download the press release here.